jts/nanopolish/README.md

 docker run -v /path/to/local/data/data/:/data/ -it :image_id  ./nanopolish eventalign -r /data/reads.fa -b /data/alignments.sorted.bam -g /data/ref.fa
 ```

-## Known Issues

-If you have extremely high depth (for example you sequenced a virus) then ```poa``` and the hmm will take a very long time to run.
-I suggest downsampling to reasonable coverage before trying to call the consensus sequence.

 ## Credits and Thanks

 The fast table-driven logsum implementation was provided by Sean Eddy as public domain code.
 This code was originally part of [hmmer3](http://hmmer.janelia.org/).